yifanyin11/ur5_ROS_spherical_image_capturing_and_motion_planning/README.md

 ```
 roslaunch vision_guided_planning register_object1.launch
 ```
 A message will show up once if the transformation has been sent.

-Repeat the same procedure for object2, run
+Repeat the same procedure for object2,
 ```
 roslaunch vision_guided_planning register_object2.launch
 ```